soymadip/portfolio/notes/java/0. CW/unit-3.md

 ---

 ## `this` Keyword
-Used to refer to the current object’s instance variables.
+Used to refer to the current object's instance variables.
 ```java
 class Car {
     String brand;